root-11/root-11.github.io/content/problem-structure-keywords-content/problem-structure-keywords-content.md

 The worst meetings end with everyone going off doing the thing they think is most important, without a systematic coordination of efforts.
-My worst experience in this regard came from EU-funded work, where a consortium of companies with poorly aligned interests (aside from justifying the EU spend) sought to solve an otherwise well defined problem.
+My worst experience in this regard came from an EU-funded project, where a consortium of companies with poorly aligned interests (aside from justifying the EU spend) sought to solve an otherwise well defined problem.